Bone Tumors and Soft Tissue Tumors

 Radiation therapy uses a machine to send high-energy beams to destroy cancer cells and shrink tumors.
 Doctors aim the radiation at the place where they know or suspect there is cancer.

 Radiation therapy works well to shrink or kill many types of tumors.
-Doctors sometimes use radiation before surgery so the tumor is easier to remove or after surgery to kill any remaining cancer cells.
+Doctors sometimes use radiation before surgery so the tumor is easier to remove or after surgery to kill any cancer cells that may still be in the body.

 The best radiation treatment for your child depends on their tumor.
 Our options include proton therapy, which may be better for tumors in places where side effects of treatment tend to be serious or lasting.
-We offer this treatment through our partner SCCA, which has the only proton therapy center in the Northwest.
+We offer this treatment through our partner, Fred Hutchinson Cancer Center, which has the only proton therapy center in the Northwest.

 Learn more about Seattle Children’s Radiation Therapy Service.